pablo-meier/Pablog/posts/2020-06-27-discrimination-python-pattern-matching.md

 It's funny because on some level, why do we "outgrow" what the 5 year-old is pointing to here?
 Why are we content to live our lives while people are hungry and there's plenty of food in the country?
-Why do we let people die without insulin because "they" can't afford it?
-The smooth-brains will talk about Free Markets and Personal Responsibility with the same rhetorical flourishes (or not… have you read The Federalist?) that William F. Buckley would pull out when supporting segregation or saying gay people get should get tattoos with their HIV status, or Kevin Williamson when he was saying we should hang the 1 in 4 women who will have an abortion in their lives.
+Why do we let people die without insulin because "they can't afford it?"
+The smooth-brains will talk about Free Markets and Personal Responsibility with the same rhetorical flourishes (or not… have you read The Federalist?) that William F. Buckley would pull out when supporting segregation.
 They might cite dead elevated people like John Stuart Mill or Adam Smith to give it gravitas.
 It'll have the trappings of a _good argument_, much like putting urine in a frosty beer stein can make it seem more like something you'd want to drink if you weren't paying too much attention.

-But any real interrogation on whatever abstraction they rely on (Free Markets and Personal Responsibility; Freedom of Speech and "Liberty" are big ones too) shows that they're being extremely lazy or forcibly ignorant when confronted with the myriad examples of where those abstractions don't play out cleanly
+But any real interrogation of whatever abstraction they rely on (Free Markets and Personal Responsibility; Freedom of Speech and "Liberty" are big ones too) shows that they're being extremely lazy or forcibly ignorant when confronted with the myriad examples of where those abstractions don't play out cleanly